Hayanaga/SillyTavern-AvatarDecorations-CSS/README.md

 ![](README/prev1.png) ![](README/prev2.png)

+# What it does?
+Adds animated frames for both User and Character avatars in chat.
+But there is more, this code also adds the user avatar decoration for the selected Persona inside the Persona Selection menu

 # Requirements
 The code was made to be used exclusively with Nyx's Discord Inspired Theme (and any compatible variant), it will NOT work correctly with other CSS themes (I will however port this to the default SillyTavern interface at a later time.)